 Ring lights are also handy for videos, the circular shape of the light compliments the eyes of the person using it.
 Ring lights also spread light; they are not pinpoint light sources like flashlights are.
 This is advantageous because the light is never too intense.

-Lighting your products appropriately can mean the difference between making the sale or not – e-commerce entrepreneurs really need to up their game.
+Learning how to light your products for Instagram appropriately can mean the difference between making the sale or not – e-commerce entrepreneurs really need to up their game.
 Fortunately, this setup isn’t terribly expensive and it’s only a little bit space-intensive.
 A backdrop can be rolled up when not in use, and lighting can be stored in a corner of your office or studio.

 For more tips on how to use video effectively, download our video guide for small business here.